metacpan/metacpan-cpan-extracted/distros/T/Test2-Plugin-Cover/README.md

     # Arrayref of files covered so far
     my $covered_files = Test2::Plugin::Cover->files;

+    # A mapping of what subs were called in which files
+    my $subs_called = Test2::Plugin::Cover->submap;

+    # A mapping of what files were opened, and where possible what section of
+    # the test triggered the opening.
+    my $openmap = Test2::Plugin::Cover->openmap;

 ## COMMAND LINE

 You can tell prove to use the module this way: